Social Advertising: How Advertising that Explicitly Promotes Social Influence Can Backfire

 48 Pages Posted: 23 Dec 2011 Last revised: 6 Jun 2016

-In social advertising, ads are targeted based on underlying social networks and their content is tailored with information that pertains to the social relationship.
-This paper explores the effectiveness of social advertising using data from field tests of different ads on Facebook.
-We find evidence that social advertising is effective, and that this efficacy seems to stem mainly from the ability of targeting based on social networks to uncover similarly responsive consumers.
-However, social advertising is less effective if the advertiser explicitly states they are trying to promote social influence in the text of their ad.
-This suggests that advertisers must avoid being overt in their attempts to exploit social networks in their advertising.
+In social advertising, ads are targeted based on underlying social networks and highlight when a friend has 'liked' a product or organization.
+This paper explores the effectiveness of social advertising using data from field tests of different ads on Facebook by a nonprofit.
+We find evidence that social advertising is somewhat effective, but that social advertising is less effective if the advertiser explicitly states they are trying to promote social influence in the text of their ad.
+Indeed, automated endorsements appear to backfire in general unless the advertiser refrains completely from promoting social influence in their ad content.
+We exploit variation in the appearance of endorsements due to differences in privacy settings, and find that the effectiveness of social advertising is due to the ability of targeting based on social networks to uncover similarly responsive consumers, especially for consumers in non-traditional target markets.
+Our results suggests that advertisers must avoid being overt in their attempts to use automated social endorsements in their advertising.